M11 motorway: M11 and A120 interchange – Stansted generation 2 airport access

 A joint scheme involving works on junctions on the M11 and A120.
 This scheme was part of an aborted plan to add a second runway to Stansted Airport.
 It proposed changes to junction 8 of the M11 with the creation of junction 8B, linked to and situated just north of junction 8/8A and the creation of a new junction on the A120, to provide additional rapid access to the expanded airport.
 The scheme was given an estimated cost of £131 million in May 2008.

-Throughout 2007, a number of public consultations and exhibitions were held.
+A number of public consultations and exhibitions were held throughout 2007.
 Findings from these showed that although the public had several concerns regarding environmental impact 57% of attendees agreed the scheme would be necessary if the Stansted Airport expansion proceeded.
 Following the public consultation, the preferred route was published on 5 March 2008 and the draft orders on 27 March 2008.
 A pre-public inquiry meeting took place on 10 November 2008, with a public inquiry due in April 2009.
 However, this was delayed until further notice following BAA's appeal against the March 2009 ruling of the Competition Commission and the proposal lapsed when the application for a second runway was withdrawn by BAA in 2010.